llorllale/llorllale.github.io/_posts/2023-04-04-learning-go-book.md

   - Invoking a function with args of type interface will result in a heap allocation for each of the interface types (p147)
   - interfaces and nil (p147)
   - function types as a bridge to interfaces (p154)
-  - How channels behave (p209)
   - writing to channels in a `select` `case` (p211)
   - buffered, unbuffered channels, and backpressure (p217-218)
   - reason why Go implements monotonic time (p240)
-  - json.NewDecoder can decode multiple values (p245).
-Also I think it only reads just enough bytes (maybe slightly more) to decode a single type
   - we shouldn't use the static functions of `http` package because other packages may have registered their own handlers in the default serve mux. "keep your application under control by avoiding shared state" (p251)
   - http.StripPrefix (p251)